howard-lgtm/Consigliary/TERMS_OF_SERVICE.md

 These Terms are governed by the laws of [Your State/Country], without regard to conflict of law principles.

 ### **17.2 Informal Resolution**
-Before filing a claim, you agree to contact us at legal@consigliary.app to attempt informal resolution for at least 30 days.
+Before filing a claim, you agree to contact us at howard@htdstudio.net to attempt informal resolution for at least 30 days.

 ### **17.3 Arbitration**
 Any disputes shall be resolved through binding arbitration under the rules of the American Arbitration Association (AAA), except: